 My latest gossipy chinwag is with Francesca Forristal, comedy and songwriter, actor and drag artist extraordinaire.
-Here in Part I Francesca talks about getting into the arts, the importance of broad thinking when it comes to drag artists and why it’s so important to laugh at the difficult subjects in order to truly engage with and understand them.
+Here Francesca talks about getting into the arts, the importance of broad thinking when it comes to drag artists and why it’s so important to laugh at the difficult subjects in order to truly engage with and understand them.
 So, get yourself a cuppa and settle in as we talk all things theatre, drag, laughter and progressive thinking…

 So how did you get drawn into theatre and the drag scene – which way round was it?